hnakae/go-club/_posts/strength-of-stones.md

 ![image info](/assets/blog/theory1/a.PNG)

 How did you do, did you get it right?
-The correct answer was to jump from the right side.
+The correct answer (A) is to jump from the right side.

 Perhaps you think that they're both one space jumps from the same group and so they're the same, but the nuance between these two moves effect the win rate by 6%.
 If you play A, white has about a 56% chance to win the game.
 But if you play B, white has about a 62% chance to win the game, according to katago on my machine.